patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 app.use(bodyParser.json());
 ```

-With the body-parser module correctly installed and configured, we can reliably assume that the "body" property of the request (req) will contain the properties and values of the data sent.
+With the body-parser module correctly installed and configured, we can reliably assume that the "body" property of the request (req) will contain the properties and values of the data sent from the AJAX request.

 <br>